grahamsutton/validator/README.md

 //     'name'        => 'The name field is required.',
 //     'age'         => 'The age field must be a numeric value.',
 //     'email'       => 'The email field must be a valid email.',
+//     'total'       => 'The total field must be an integer.',
+//     'amount'      => 'The amount field must be a float.',
 //     'likes_dinos' => 'The likes_dinos field must be a boolean value.',
 //     'date'        => 'The date field is not a valid date.',
 //     'fav_nums'    => 'The fav_nums field must be an array.',